- Varied integrations

 - Webinars: There are regular online tutorials offered live by Smartsheet each week.
 “Smartsheet 101: Getting Started” is ideal for first-time users, and provides a basic summary of the software’s various features and uses.
 “Smartsheet 201: Advanced Functionality” is a more in-depth and detailed webinar, best suited for people who already have a basic understanding of the software and have been using it for a period of time.
 Other webinar options vary in topic from week to week and usually focus on a specific feature of the software.
 The two-week schedule I happened to look at contained one live session on reporting and one on creating web forms, but I know there are a variety of others offered.
-You can look here if you’re interested in more information or want to register for one of Smartsheet’s upcoming live training sessions.
 After sampling a few of them, I found the information relatively useful, but the sound quality was distractingly inconsistent.

 - Video Tutorials: Smartsheet provides users with ready-to-view training videos.
 I found the videos I watched to be helpful, thorough, and generally useful for understanding Smartsheet’s various capabilities.
 However, there are a dizzying amount of them, and they are organized a little haphazardly.
 For example, I was confused about the differences between their “How to use Smartsheet” playlist, and the “Popular Features” playlist.
 Several videos are repeated on these playlists which I found a little befuddling.
 My recommendation: Give the videos a go, but if you are having a hard time navigating their menus and playlists, you can access complete written instructions to all of Smartsheet’s features instead.